playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-html/index.md

 ---

-### Welcome in to the first installment of Web Fundamentals!
+### Welcome to the first installment of Web Fundamentals!

 > **What you should know:**
 > This series only expects you to know what HTML and CSS are on a **very** basic level.
 If you need an introduction, check the article below.